MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/enable-sound-notifications.md

    - **Play Sound:** Set the toggle to **Yes**.
    - **Repeat until answered:** Set the toggle to **Yes** if you want the sound to be played till the agent responds.
    - **Sound:** Accept the default setting or search and select a different audio file.
 You can use the **New Audio File** option to upload and use an audio file of your choice.
+You also have the option to test and listen the audio file before finalizing on setting it as the audio.
    - **Volume:** Accept the default setting or use the slider to adjust the volume.

      > ![Sound notification settings](../media/sound-notification-settings.png "Sound notification settings")

+  - **Reset to default settings:** When you customize any setting, the button is enabled for you to reset to the out-of-the-box settings.

 5. In the **Incoming messages for open sessions** section, customize the options for sound notifications for messages in open sessions, such as live chat or a social channel.
     > ![Sound notification settings for open sessions](../media/sound-notification-open-session.png "Sound notification settings for open sessions")
 6. Select **Save.**